Jay-Nindu/SVMs-from-scratch/README.md

 # SVMs-from-scratch
-Support vector machines are a stable of ML classification algorithms.
+Support vector machines are a staple of ML classification algorithms.
 This project aims to implement SVMs from scratch, in c++, and to detail the theory behind them.

 ## The aim
 A support vector machine aims to create a hyperplane (defined by $wx + b$) that separates two sets of data into two labels (+1 or -1) with as large a margin as possible between the two data sets.